[Minor revision–posted 9/17/20 (replaces 10/16/19 edition)]

 Operating Policy and Procedure

 OP 72.05: Expenditures for Official Functions, Business Meetings, and Entertainment

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to establish rules governing the appropriate use of university funds for official functions, business meetings, and entertainment.

-REVIEW: This OP will be reviewed in July of even-numbered years by the Managing Directors of Procurement Services, Financial Services and Tax, and the Office of Research Accounting with substantive revisions forwarded to the Assistant Vice President for Financial and Managerial Reporting Services and the Vice President for Administration and Finance and Chief Financial Officer.
+REVIEW: This OP will be reviewed in July of odd-numbered years by the Chief Procurement Officer, the Managing Director of Payroll & Tax Services, the Chief Accounting Officer with substantive revisions forwarded to the Chief Financial Officer and Vice President for Administration & Finance (CFO/VPA&F).

 AUTHORITY AND APPLICABILITY

 This OP follows the tax rules set forth by the Internal Revenue Service (IRS) (see IRS Publication 463 for more information).
-In the event that the IRS rules change or there is a discrepancy between this OP and the IRS, any rules set forth by the IRS that are more restrictive than this OP will prevail.
+In the event that the IRS rules change or there is a discrepancy between this OP and the IRS rules, any rules set forth by the IRS that are more restrictive than this OP will prevail.